eurohat1984/FractalEurope/india.md

 * *Adani is widely regarded as being close to Prime Minister Narendra Modi and has publicly aligned his business with the government’s growth agenda.*
 * [Financial Times 2023-03-02](https://www.ft.com/content/578df2dc-71d7-4ca3-aaff-7db4d52a38fc)
 * Adani's 2022 takeover of NDTV media outlet is also concerning, adding it to a list of outlets such as Hindustan Times which are now biased in favour of Modi and the BJP.
 Critical reporting has been pushed to more informal whatsapp channels etc. amid a clearout of critics in the major Indian media institutions.

+### Deflection Tactics
+1. Labelling criticism as "anti-India" and "colonial":
+  * For example, the BJP response to the BBC's Modi Documentary